by Tim Gilmore, 8/26/2017

 The archetypal folk musician, the nomadic songwriter who wrote “This Land is Your Land” and “Pastures of Plenty,” Guthrie wrote to Stetson Kennedy after reading his 1942 book Palmetto Country, comprised of Kennedy’s folklore research with the Works Progress Administration’s Federal Writers’ Project.
 Kennedy had worked with Alan Lomax and Zora Neale Hurston from the Clara White Mission in LaVilla.
 Guthrie said the book gave him “a better trip and taste and look and feel for Florida than I got in the 47 states I’ve actually been in body and tramped in boot.”

-About three o’clock one a.m., after the Klan had threatened Kennedy repeatedly and vandalized the house, Kennedy and his wife, Guthrie, who’d been sleeping in his hammock, and several friends, both black and white, from up and down the road, beat back a fire blazing in the pines.
+About three o’clock one a.m., after the Klan had threatened Kennedy repeatedly and vandalized the house, Guthrie, who’d been sleeping in his hammock, Kennedy, and several friends, both black and white, from up and down the road, beat back a fire blazing in the pines.
 The trees became cinders, but the friends saved the house.

 A message left on the gate at the edge of the property on State Road 13 said, “Since Eighteen Hundred Sixty-Six / The Ku Klux Klan / has been riding and will / continue to do so as long as / the White Man liveth.”
 On the other side, another note said: “S.K.
 You are finished. / We have just begun –KKK.”